Rakkety Tam: Plot summary

 At Redwall, the cousin of the Abbot and his travelling companion arrive with a story and a riddle.
 When two maidens, Sister Armel (the infirmary sister), a squirrel, and the niece to Skipper of Otters, Brookflow (often called Brooky), try to solve the riddle, the spirit of Martin the Warrior appears to Armel, telling her to take his sword and bring it to 'the Borderer who sold and lost his sword', that being Rakkety Tam.
 Armel and Brooky head out into the woods, but are captured by Gulo's army.

 Meanwhile, a volethief named Yoofus Lightpaw is up in a tree when he sees Gulo's army beneath with the king's banner.
 He steals it from them and flees with it.
-Tam, Doogy, and the goshawk Tergen are sent to find Gulo's army.
+Tam, Doogy, and the Eurasian goshawk Tergen are sent to find Gulo's army.
 There, they find Sister Armel and Brooky held captive, and upon rescuing the two maids, Armel gives Tam the Sword of Martin, taken back from Gulo's captain, Shard.
 The freed captives and the rescuers then return to Redwall.

 When the army of hares reaches Redwall, a brief skirmish takes places in which one hare is killed and the Long Patrol Brigadier Crumshaw is wounded by arrows.
 Rakkety Tam takes command of the force and splits them into two groups: one to constantly harass the flesh-eating enemy, and the other to guard Redwall.
 Tam and Doogy take the harassment force out to find Gulo's army, encountering the Guosssim, Log-a-Log Togey, and Yoofus.
 They join forces to fight off Gulo.
 However, when crossing the pines, they lose Doogy and Yoofus.